-This is also an urban beach and is busy during the summer months.
+This is also one of Murcia’s urban beaches and is busy during the summer months.
 Yet the village of La Azohía on the Costa Cálida still has an enchanting fishing village quality.
 The beach itself is only 800m long and 8m wide, but it’s an idyllic setting.
 When contemplating its palm tree zones, you could easily be transported to somewhere in the Caribbean instead.
 And just like in tropical climes, the water here in La Azohía is also crystal-clear and warm.
 This beach also provides visitors with numerous services and is therefore popular with families with young children.

 La Carolina – Águilas

 The Playa de la Carolina, or de los Ingleses as some call it, is an extraordinary beach.
 It is actually a Protected Area of Natural Landscape, and from the sand you can see the city of Águilas and its castle.
 The surrounding rocks and dunes provide a natural barrier from the wind, which means that this beach is quite pleasant on a windy day.
 The water is very warm here and entering it during the summer is like taking a warm bath.
 There is a bar there and a restaurant, but very little else.
 Nevertheless, this is still one of the prettiest small beaches on this stretch of Murcia.

 Playa de Paraíso – Cartagena

 The Playa de Paraíso is a beautiful stretch of golden, fine sandy beach, with clean water that only gets deep after about 100m.
 It is on the Mar Menor, an area of warm salty water with healing properties.
 Close to the salt lakes, this beach and the water around apparently help those suffering from arthritic joints, inflammation, and poor skin.
 This beach is excellent for families and offers a host of services, including plenty of watersports activities and places to eat and drink.